ahmadajmi/CSS-Grid-Layout/README.md

 A grid area is the logical space used to layout one or more grid items, we can name a grid area explicitly using the `grid-template-areas` property, then we can place a grid item into a specific area using the `grid-area` property.

-To make the concept more clear, let's redo our four columns example, with columns reorder as `search` columns comes first.
+To make the concept more clear, let's redo our four columns example, with columns reorder as `search` column comes first.

 ``` csss
 .app-layout {